albar965/littlenavmap-manual/src/en/EDITFPPOSITION.rst

 Edit Flight Plan Position
 -------------------------

-This dialog allows to edit an user-defined flight plan position that was added with |Add Position to Flight Plan| :ref:`add-position-to-flight-plan` or |Append Position to Flight Plan| :ref:`append-position-to-flight-plan`.
+This dialog allows to edit an user defined flight plan position that was added with |Add Position to Flight Plan| :ref:`add-position-to-flight-plan` or |Append Position to Flight Plan| :ref:`append-position-to-flight-plan`.